 Finally, in Fig. 6, we examine the cross section of the cloud and vapor fields at the end of each ice injection rate period.
 Overall, the supersaturation with respect to liquid (represented by the shading) decreases as ice increases (represented by the isoline), consistent with the domain-mean trend in Fig. 4c.
-The high ice water content (represented by the solid isoline) arises from the near-bottom region with high supersaturation (representing the updraft regions) and extends to the core region with low supersaturation.
-This pattern possibly implies how the water vapor in the core region is consumed by the ice.
+The high ice water content (represented by the solid isoline) rises up from the near-bottom region with high supersaturation (representing the updraft regions) and extends to the core region with low supersaturation.
 However, regardless of the intensity of the ice injection rate, the near-bottom region always exhibits positive supersaturation with respect to liquid, resulting from the strong water vapor flux from the bottom.
-Due to this heterogeneous nature in supersaturation, although the domain-average properties may present the characteristics of ice clouds, liquid water is never completely depleted (as also shown in Fig. 4-5), and the determination of glaciation requires a threshold.
+Due to this heterogeneous nature in supersaturation, although the domain-average properties may present the characteristics of ice clouds, liquid water is never completely depleted (as also shown in Figs. 4-5), and the determination of glaciation requires a threshold.
 The surviving liquid droplets are not represented by the bulk model, which assumes an always well-mixed cloud, a concept that is unlikely to be exactly true in either the cloud chamber or atmospheric clouds.